ravindu135madushan/SaferDashboard/README.md

 3. **Interactive Controls**:
    - Adjust LED brightness via a slider.
-   - Toggle LEDs and servo motor directly from the web dashboard.
+   - Toggle LEDs directly from the web dashboard.

 4. **Visualization**:
    - Live gyroscope data visualized as a 3D rotating cube.